FastyBird/convention/readme.md

     </tr>
     <tr>
         <td>$unit</td>
-        <td>Device → Controller</td>
+        <td>Thing → Controller</td>
         <td>
           A string containing the unit of this property.
-          You are not limited to the recommended values, although they are the only well known ones that will have to be recognized by any Homie consumer.
+          You are not limited to the recommended values, although they are the only well known ones that will have to be recognized by FastyBird controller.
         </td>
         <td>
             Recommended:<br>